DuncanB6/dashlight-hardware/README.md

 <img src="media/cad.png" alt="Schematic" width="300"/>

 The rack is printed in PLA using a Prusa MKS+.
 It went through a series of iterations that aimed to fit the hardware in a limited space and fit parts accurately.
+It's not an ideal solution, as some modifications had to be made for installation.
 STL and STEP files are available here.